anilmamidipalli/Car-Price-Prediction-Using-Machine-Learning/README.md

 ##### Based On MAE,MSE,RMSE,R-Squared----> Random Forest Regressor (With Out Parameter)
 ##### Based On F1 Score----->Decision Tree
 ##### Based On MAE,MSE,RMSE,R-Squared---->XGBoost(With Parameter)

+# Conclusion
+The car price prediction project successfully demonstrated the use of supervised machine learning techniques to estimate car prices based on key attributes such as brand, model, fuel type, and mileage.
+After thorough data preprocessing, EDA, feature selection, and model training, multiple algorithms were evaluated using standard regression metrics.
+Random Forest Regressor (without parameter tuning) and XGBoost (with tuned parameters) provided the most reliable performance based on MAE, MSE, RMSE, and R², indicating strong predictive capability.
+Decision Tree showed competitive results based on the F1 Score but with relatively less stability compared to ensemble models.
+This project highlights the importance of proper data preprocessing, feature engineering, and model selection for building accurate predictive models.
+Such a system can enhance market transparency, help buyers and sellers negotiate fairly, and provide more accurate pricing insights for the automotive industry.